 Coronavirus Disaster Relief Loans

-Additional details and application for loans located here:
+Additional details and application for loans are located here:

 CARES Act Relief Loans

 For businesses with fewer than 500 employees with employees or paid contractors and who were substantially impacted by COVID-19.
 Loan amounts are capped at the lesser of $10 million, or the average monthly payroll costs during the past year multiplied by 2.5.
 Payroll costs include salaries, wages, payments for sick leave, insurance premiums, and state and local taxes assessed on the compensation of employees.
 Note that it excludes compensation of individual employees in excess of an annual salary of $100,000.